kiefuh/CSE248Cafe/README.md

 # CSE248Cafe
-Project to use different design patterns, and use an sql database
+Project to use different design patterns, and use a sql database